ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 The service includes the {{site.data.keyword.mobileanalytics_short}} Console where developers and application owners can monitor mobile application performance, see usage statistics, and search device logs.

-1. Open the `{{site.data.keyword.mobileanalytics_short}}` service from the mobile project you created or click on the three vertical dots next to the service and select `Open Dashboard`.
+1. Open the `{{site.data.keyword.mobileanalytics_short}}` service from the mobile app you created or click on the three vertical dots next to the service and select `Open Dashboard`.
 2. You should see LIVE Users, Sessions and other App Data by disabling `Demo Mode`.
 You can filter the analytics information by
     * Date.
     * Application.